Wonchan-Kim/Obsidian_CS/School/CMPT403/HW/ASGN3.md

 The only function that was not described in detail was to decrypt the entire text part.
 However, since having the other function completed,

 Taking the full IV||ciphertext, chops it into 16byte blocks, and then recovers the message one block at a time by calling the block recovery function on each adjacent pair (previous and target).
 It collects the recovered plaintext blocks in order, making into the complete plaintext.
-The important part is removing the padding bytes to return the original message.
+The important part is dealing with the padding bytes to return the original message.